s-0-p-h-i-a/Arduino_Practice/RGB_LED_PR+BUTTONS/RGB_PR_Buttons_Devlog.md

 - **Challenges Observed:**
   - Serial input was unreliable: sometimes skipped prompts or values read as `0`.
-  - PWM on RGB LED legs ineffective; hardware only supports full ON/OFF states.
+  - PWM on RGB LED legs ineffective; hardware behaved as though it supports full ON/OFF states.
   - Flickering caused by wiring layout and grounding issues.
   - Timing mismatches between Serial reads, loop iteration, and analog readings.